Medical Assistance in Dying: Frequently Asked Questions for Public

 What other options are there to lessen my suffering and/or provide end-of-life medical care?

-- provide relief from pain and other distressing symptoms
+- provides relief from pain and other distressing symptoms

-- help individuals manage symptoms, address physical, emotional and spiritual concerns
+- helps people manage symptoms and address physical, emotional and spiritual concerns

-- enhance quality of life and help patients live as actively as possible
+- enhances quality of life and help patients live as actively as possible